Frames and numerical approximation II: generalized sampling: Introduction

-Hence, for sufficiently large $M$, the error is within a constant factor of \R{Proj_err}, except that $\sqrt{\epsilon}$ has, crucially, been replaced by $\epsilon$.
-In this paper, we quantify this requisite rate of growth of $M$ with $N$ in terms of the \textit{stable sampling rate}.
-The question `how large is sufficiently large' depends completely on the frame under consideration, and thus must be analyzed on a case-by-case basis.
-In \S \ref{s:SSR}, we illustrate an example frame for which the stable sampling rate is provably linear, i.e.\ there exists a $C\geq 1$ such that setting $M \geq C N$ implies that the constants $\kappa^{\epsilon}_{M,N}$ and $\lambda^{\epsilon}_{M,N}$ are bounded independently of $\epsilon$.
-Alternatively, this rate can also be computed numerically, as we explain in \S \ref{ss:SSRcomp}.
+This result raises the question of how large $M$ needs to be in comparison to $N$.
+We quantify this via the so-called \textit{stable sampling rate}.
+Unsurprisingly, the question `how large is sufficiently large' depends completely on system $\Phi_N$ and samples $\{\ell_{m,M} \}$, and thus must be analyzed on a case-by-case basis.
+In \S \ref{s:SSR}, we illustrate an example for which the stable sampling rate is provably linear, i.e.\ there exists a $C\geq 1$ such that setting $M \geq C N$ implies that the constants $\kappa^{\epsilon}_{M,N}$ and $\lambda^{\epsilon}_{M,N}$ are bounded independently of $\epsilon$.
+Alternatively, this rate can also be computed numerically, as we explain in \S \ref{ss:SSR}.